Group B streptococcal infection: Prevention of GBS neonatal infection- Intrapartum Antibiotic Prophylaxis (IAP)

-For women who are at risk of anaphylaxis after exposure to penicillin, the laboratory requisitions should indicate clearly the presence of penicillin allergy to ensure that the laboratory is aware for the need of testing GBS isolates for clindamycin susceptibility.
+For women who are at risk of penicillin allergy, the laboratory requisitions should indicate clearly this circumstance to ensure that the laboratory is aware for the need to test GBS isolates for clindamycin susceptibility.

-Vancomycin (20 mg/Kg every 8 hours until delivery) is used to prevent GBS-EOD in infants born to penicillin-allergic mothers.

-If appropriate IAP in GBS colonized women starts as soon as possible once labour starts or waters have broken.
-When the first dose is given at least 4 hours before delivery, the risk of neonatal infection is reduced; when given between 2–4 hours before delivery the risk is partially reduced.

 True penicillin allergy is rare with an estimated frequency of anaphylaxis of one to five episodes per 10,000 cases of penicillin therapy.

 Penicillin administered to a woman with no history of β-lactam allergy has a risk of anaphylaxis of 0.04 to 4 per 100,000.
 Maternal anaphylaxis associated with GBS IAP occurs, but any morbidity associated with anaphylaxis is offset greatly by reductions in the incidence of GBS-EOD.

-IAPs have been considered to be associated with the emergence of resistant bacterial strains and with an increase in the incidence of early-onset infections caused by other pathogens, mainly Gram-negative bacteria such as Escherichia coli.
+IAP has been considered to be associated with the emergence of resistant bacterial strains and with an increase in the incidence of early-onset infections caused by other pathogens, mainly Gram-negative bacteria such as Escherichia coli.
 Nevertheless, most studies have not found an increased rate of non-GBS early-onset sepsis related to the widespread use of IAP.